This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Also visit Bangalow, a small town outside Byron Bay for lunch, or when the Sunday market is on (fourth Sunday of every month).

 Cabarita is a place I want to return to explore more.
 We only stopped in on a short morning drive but we could see it had so much more to offer.

 The surf here was amazing and there is a lovely short walk to Norries Headland for spectacular views of Diamond Beach.

-We love Salt and always stay at the Mantra when we go.
+We love Salt Beach and always stay at the Mantra when we visit.
 We could easily spend a couple of weeks relaxing here.
 The sunrises are some of the best I’ve seen.